 Please be sure that the school has up-to-date emergency contacts and telephone numbers.
-The school must be notified in writing when phone and contact information changes.
+Please be sure to advise the school in writing, when telephone and emergency information changes.

 District Affirmative Action Statement

 In accordance with the requirements of Title VI of The Civil Rights Act of 1964 (Title VI); Title IX of Education Amendments of 1973 (Title IX); Section 504 of the Rehabilitation Act (Section 504); the Americans with Disabilities Act of 1990 (the ADA); or the Age Discrimination Act of 1975 (the Age Discrimination Act), the Winslow Township School District does not discriminate on the basis of race, color, national origin, gender, sexual orientation, disability, or age in its educational programs and activities.